 Under the leadership of its director William T. Hornaday, the New York Zoological Society ships 15 bison (six bulls and nine cows) to live in the wild at Wichita Forest Reserve and Game Preserve in Oklahoma.
 The preserve, home of the Wichita people and later the Kiowa and Comanche tribes, is a precursor to present-day Wichita Mountains Wildlife Refuge.
 The transfer of bison becomes an important milestone in the nation’s efforts to save animals from extinction.

 President Theodore Roosevelt establishes the National Bison Range within Montana’s Flathead Indian Reservation, home of the Confederated Salish and Kootenai Tribes.
 This marks the first time Congress appropriates tax dollars to buy land specifically to conserve wildlife.
-Today the range is part of the National Wildlife Refuge System.
-It’s also home to 250-300 bison, descended from a herd tribal members transferred to the reservation in the 1870s.
+The range, now under jurisdiction of the Bureau of Indian Affairs, was part of the National Wildlife Refuge System until December 2020.
+It is home to 250-300 bison, descended from a herd that tribal members transferred to the reservation in the 1870s.

 President Theodore Roosevelt establishes Lower Klamath National Wildlife Refuge along the California-Oregon border as the first waterfowl refuge.
 The refuge is home of the Klamath, Modoc and Yahooskin Bands of Snake Indians — together known as the Klamath Tribes.